She who walked in circles

 "Do you have time?"

 She felt the General take aim.
-He loved structure, and people who returned from the past were not part of any structure.
+He loved structure, and people returning from the past were not part of any structure.

-The archivist had a triumphant look in his eyes.
-He was already holding up the correct folder.
+The Archivist had a triumphant gleam in his eye.
+He was already holding up the right folder.

 But the Acrobat fluttered past.

-“Do you really want to let two outdated gentlemen dictate your emotions for an entire day?
-They’re not even wearing belts.”
+"Do you really want to let two outdated gentlemen dictate a whole day's emotions?
+They don't even wear belts."

 She laughed.
-In the midst of seriousness.
-A real laugh that made a waitress turn around.
+Right in the middle of all the seriousness.
+A genuine laugh that made a waitress turn around.

-Life no longer felt like a battle between different voices.
+Life no longer felt like a struggle between different voices.

-It felt more like a scene where she finally took the lead role.
+It felt more like a stage where she had finally taken the lead role.

 She replied:

-It was a neutral meeting.
-No charge, no revenge, no emotional explosion.
+It turned into a neutral meeting.
+No tension, no revenge, no emotional explosion.

-For the first time in her life, she sat across from someone who had once been able to overturn her self-image, and felt absolutely nothing lost.
+For the first time in her life, she sat opposite someone who could once have overturned her self-image, and felt absolutely nothing lost.

 As she left, she thought:

 I didn't lose myself that time.
-I just lost my direction for a while.
+I just lost my way for a while.

-It was like seeing a puzzle that had previously seemed threatening, but was now just… pieces.
+It was like seeing a puzzle that had once seemed threatening, but now was just... pieces.

-Parts she no longer needed to sort through to understand her life.
+Pieces she no longer needed to sort to understand her life.

 ---

-The really big shift came later, one evening when she realized that she had actually known everything from the beginning – but that she had not been ready to act on it.
+The truly big shift came later, one evening when she realized she had actually known everything from the beginning – but she hadn't been ready to act on it.

-She was sitting on the floor, packing old papers into a box.
-The general usually despised it—he found packing inefficient and sentimental—but this time he let her hold him.
+She sat on the floor, packing old papers into a box.
+The General usually scorned it – he thought packing was inefficient and sentimental – but this time, he let her be.

-Maybe because The Patient One was sitting close.
+Perhaps because The Patient One was sitting close by.

-There, in a plastic folder that should have been thrown away long ago, was a note she didn't remember writing:
+There, in a plastic folder that should have been discarded long ago, was a note she didn't remember writing:

 "I want to live a life where I can breathe all the way down."